Tertiary Preparation Program (Health Sciences)

 This course is for international students who want to pursue academic studies in health sciences.

-Students will be given the opportunity to develop effective English language communication skills that are needed by health practitioners.
+Students will be given the opportunity to develop effective English language communication skills and relevant content knowledge that are needed by health practitioners.

 In particular, students will explore: